This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 2 tbsp extra virgin olive oil plus more as needed
+• 2 tablespoons extra virgin olive oil, plus more as needed

-• 4 tbsp freshly squeezed lemon juice about 2 large lemons
+• 4 tablespoons freshly squeezed lemon juice (from about 2 large lemons)

 Instructions

-• Place a boneless, skinless chicken breast, with the tender removed, on a cutting board, and hold it flat with the palm of your non-knife hand.
-Using a good knife, slice the chicken breast horizontally into two even pieces.
+• Place a boneless, skinless chicken breast (with the tender removed) on a cutting board and hold it flat with the palm of your non-dominant hand.
+Slice the chicken breast horizontally into two even pieces.
+Repeat with the remaining chicken.

-• Cover the chicken with parchment paper or plastic wrap and using a meat mallet or the bottom of a heavy skillet, pound the chicken until it is in an even thickness then season both sides of the chicken with salt and pepper.
+• Cover the chicken with parchment paper or plastic wrap.
+Use a meat mallet or the bottom of a heavy skillet to pound the chicken until it is an even thickness.
+Season both sides evenly with salt and pepper.

-• Pour the cassava flour into a wide bowl and lightly dredge both sides of each cutlet into the flour until evenly coated, then shake off any excess.
-Place all the dredged cutlets on a clean plate and continue until all are complete.
+• Set 2 tablespoons of the cassava flour aside (you will use this in to make the roux later.)
+Pour the remaining cassava flour into a wide bowl (it's about 6 tablespoons total) and lightly dredge both sides of each cutlet into the flour until evenly coated, then shake off any excess.
+Place all the dredged cutlets on a clean plate and set aside.

-• In a large skillet over medium-high heat, heat the oil.
+• Heat the oil a large skillet set over medium-high heat.
 Working in batches so as to not overcrowd the skillet, carefully add the cutlets and cook until a golden crust has formed on each side, about 2 minutes per side.
-Transfer the browned cutlets to the bottom of the crockpot and continue to brown the chicken cutlets until all are complete, adding more oil to the pan if necessary.
-They don’t have to be completely cooked through, just a nice brown on them.
+Transfer the browned cutlets to the bottom of the Crockpot.
+They don’t have to be completely cooked through.

-• Reduce the heat in the skillet to medium-low.
-Add the butter and let melt and then add 2 tbsp of cassava flour to the skillet (there should still be some leftover in the bowl).
-Stir until the cassava and the butter are well combined and make a loose paste and then add in the garlic cloves.
-Cook, toasting the flour just a bit so it doesn’t have a raw flavor, 1 to 2 minutes, being careful not to burn.
+• Melt the butter in the same skillet over medium-low heat.
+Stir in the reserved 2 tablespoons of flour and cook until a loose paste forms.
+Add the garlic cloves and cook, toasting the flour a bit so it doesn’t have a raw flavor, 1 to 2 minutes, being careful not to burn.

-• While stirring or whisking constantly, very slowly pour in the chicken broth into the skillet, stirring to incorporate it into the cassava flour ‘roux’.
-Bring the mixture to a light simmer and you should see it turn into a somewhat thin gravy, 3 to 4 minutes (it will continue to thicken in the crockpot).
+• Slowly pour in the chicken broth, whisking constantly, until a roux forms.
+Bring the mixture to a light simmer until it turns into a thin gravy, 3 to 4 minutes (it will continue to thicken in the Crockpot).

-• Stir in the lemon juice and capers and then pour the lemon-caper sauce into the crockpot over the chicken.
+• Stir in the lemon juice and capers.
+Pour the sauce over the chicken in the Crockpot.
 Cover and cook on low for 4 to 6 hours.

-• Garnish with freshly chopped parsley before serving.
+• Garnish with chopped fresh parsley and serve!

 Nutrition information is automatically calculated, so should only be used as an approximation.